Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 Prioritizing work, service, and education before yourself can cause you to spend a lot of your time serving or working while you are stressed and tired – especially if your work or service IS YOUR FAMILY.

-2 Prioritize Tasks Based on Your Values List
+Prioritize Tasks Based on Your Values List

-Not using a prioritized values list is a sure-fire way to have many unimportant and meaningless tasks and activities on your calendar.
+Not using a prioritized values list is a surefire way to have many unimportant and meaningless tasks and activities on your calendar.

-For example, personally, I used to think that date night seemed like something that should be pushed off of my calendar when my schedule was overloaded, but when I look at my values list, I see that marriage is on my list as my second-highest priority.
+For example, I used to think that date night seemed like something that should be pushed off of my calendar when my schedule was overloaded, but when I look at my values list, I see that marriage is on my list as my second-highest priority.

-But, I did not consider the entire commitment or ask, ‘how well does it align with my values list’?
-That resulted in a string of crazy evenings.
-So we made a few changes.
+But I did not consider the entire commitment or ask, ‘How well does it align with my values list?’
+That resulted in a string of crazy evenings, so we made a few changes.

 Consider asking yourself some questions.